Click photos to enlarge.

 – 449cc liquid-cooled, DOHC, four-stroke single

-– A forward lean angle of 3° puts the engine in the ideal position for maximum traction
+– A forward lean angle of 3 degrees puts the engine in the ideal position for maximum traction

 – High-acceleration cams help the engine rev quickly

-– Large flap inside the airbox helps prevent the ingress of mud and water
+– Large airbox flap helps prevent mud and water from entering

-– 6mm shorter piston skirt features a low-friction coating for reduced mechanical losses
+– Short piston skirt features low-friction coating for reduced mechanical losses

 – Reinforced external ribs for strength and durability